kurdishlabs/FarmingMode/README.md

 A mod that optimizes performance for farming by reducing render distance and limiting FPS

+multitask goes brrrrrrr